Alectriciti/comfyui-adaptiveprompts/README.md

   ### [Lora Tag Loader by badjeff](https://github.com/badjeff/comfyui_lora_tag_loader)
   This loads loras using the classic ```<lora:sharpness_enhancer:1.0>``` syntax, providing a model and clip node, as well as preserving the string.
 Works excellently with dynamic prompts.

+# Installation

+Install like any other ComfyUI Node pack.
+Download the Zip and place in /ComfyUI/custome_nodes/

 ## Disclaimer

-I do not intend to recreate Dynamic Prompts one-to-one.
-Rather, I'll be utilizing the core concepts and syntax as a starting point.
+This project is a proof of concept and experimental.

 Python is not my primary programming language.
-And although the code words, that doesn't make it optimized.
-Take that for what you will.
+As such, this code was assisted by an LLM.
+Although I have a decent understanding of optimizing code, this project may fall short in some aspects.
+The code works, so take that for what you will.

-I also have no plans to adapt this to A1111 / Forge.
+I also have no plans to adapt this to any other UI, as dynamic-prompts for A1111.
+It didn't need it.
+It's far more efficient and useful than ComfyUI's implementation.